Deaths of John and Joyce Sheridan: Family questions

-Around the time of Mark Sheridan's meeting with Soriano, he and his brothers were allowed to re-enter the house as the investigation of the scene had concluded, four hours after it had begun.
-In the master bedroom, where the fire had been, they found a melted lump of metal next to where their father's body had been found.
+Around the time of Mark's meeting with Soriano, he and his brothers were allowed to re-enter the house as the investigation of the scene had concluded, four hours after it had begun.
+In the master bedroom, where the fire had been set, they found a melted lump of metal next to where their father's body had been found.

 The object was described as 2 by 6.5 in and weighing 132.5 g.
 Lab tests revealed its composition to be primarily zinc with small amounts of aluminum and copper.
 What it had been was not certain, but the brothers believed it might have been the third knife, although it could have been a knob from the armoire as well.
-Baden's colleague Henry Lee said that zinc-based alloys are more commonly used in cast metal applications than knives and that its mass was not consistent with it having been a knife.
+Baden's colleague, Henry Lee, said that zinc-based alloys are more commonly used in cast metal applications than knives and that its mass was not consistent with it having been a knife.

-If it was a knife, it was not part of the set of knives in the kitchen from which the other two had come.
+If the object was a knife, it was not part of the set of knives in the kitchen from which the other two had come.
 Their blades were made from chromium-iron alloys that required high temperatures to melt, temperatures that would only be achieved in a structure fire if it burned the whole house, or at least the whole room.
 That had not been the case with the Sheridan house, where the fire only damaged part of the room.
-John Sheridan's undershirt, which he was wearing when he died, was only charred, not burned.
-Mark Sheridan sent Soriano a lengthy email expressing his frustration with this and other apparent failures of the investigation.
+John's undershirt, which he was wearing when he died, was only charred, not burned.
+Mark sent Soriano a lengthy email expressing his frustration with this and other apparent failures of the investigation.

-The melted metal object was not the only aspect of the crime scene that the Sheridans believed had not been properly investigated.
+The melted object was not the only aspect of the crime scene that the Sheridans believed had not been properly investigated.
 A month after the fire, an insurance adjuster inspecting the house found a bent fireplace poker in a nearby bathroom, odd since the house has no upstairs fireplace.
-It had been photographed on the day of the fire but not taken into evidence until the family demanded it be after the adjuster found it.
-The brothers theorized that that could have been the cause of John Sheridan's broken ribs instead of the falling armoire.
+It had been photographed on the day of the fire but not taken into evidence until after the adjuster had found it, at the family's request.
+The Sheridan brothers theorized that that could have been the cause of John's broken ribs instead of the falling armoire.

-The day after the poker was found, Mark Sheridan recalled confronting Lee Niles, a county investigator, in the house's front yard.
-"I asked him if he had concluded the case was a murder/suicide and he said he had reached no such conclusion", he told The New York Observer.
+The day after the poker was found, Mark recalled confronting Lee Niles, a county investigator, in the house's front yard.
+"I asked him if he had concluded the case was a murder-suicide and he said he had reached no such conclusion", he later told The New York Observer.
 "That was a lie.
 His people made up their minds on day one."